A guide to mattress protectors

 There is no difference.
 A mattress cover is simply another way of referring to a mattress protector.
 Both 'mattress protector' and 'mattress cover' serve the same purpose: to provide a protective layer that helps to keep your mattress fresh, clean and unsoiled.

 You may also come across the term 'mattress pad' in your search for mattress protectors.
-This is a different product from a protector or a cover.
+This is a similar product to a protector or a cover.
 A mattress pad (as the name implies) is a padded layer that sits atop your mattress in order to add additional comfort.

 If you’re wondering; should I get a mattress protector, the answer is yes.
 A quality mattress is an investment and how long it will last depends entirely on the aftercare you give it.